 - Peanut butter - I used almond butter to match the flour, but cashew butter is mild enough to not interfere with the flavors.

 - Almond flour - Oat flour or coconut flour also works but use 25% more of each to offset the difference in absorbency.

 - Chocolate chips - Use quality chocolate chips or bar.

-- Nut butter - This ingredient is unusual for a chocolate coating, it softens it and makes the whole cup melt-in-your-mouth, not just the inner filling.
+- Peanut butter - This ingredient is unusual for a chocolate coating, it softens it and makes the whole cup melt-in-your-mouth, not just the inner filling.

 How To Make

 Step 1: Add three ingredients to a bowl and mix it up using a spoon or hand-mixer.
 You are trying to achieve a wet batter.